What does it actually take to win a hackathon?

 • Be willing to kill it: better to pivot early than waste 24 hours

 A validated 'good' idea beats an unvalidated 'great' idea.
-You don't need to invent something nobody's ever thought of—you need to execute something judges will find compelling.
+You don't need to invent something nobody's ever thought of - you need to execute something judges will find compelling.
+For the full validation methodology, see the startup idea validation guide.

 • Solution overview: how does your approach solve it differently?